jimdigriz/debian-clearfog-gt-8k/README.md

 # Build

-    make

-After a while, downloading ~150MB plus roughly 10 mins, the project should emit a single file `rootfs.img`.
+Build the root filesystem, downloads ~150MB plus roughly 10 mins, the project should emit a single file `rootfs.img`.

+    sudo make

+**N.B.** `sudo` is needed to create devices

 # Deploy